 If you’re totally lost or need specific advice, the WordPress Support Forum is a good place to look for tips and advice on everything from installation tips to advanced WordPress hacking.

-You can also attend WordCamp, which are world wide WordPress events that are meant to introduce new and existing users to WordPress.
-WPHUB is proud to has sponsored WordCamps both in Seattle and Warsaw and was a presenter in Warsaw for WordCamp 2014.
+You can also attend WordCamp, which are worldwide WordPress events that are meant to introduce new and existing users to WordPress.
+WPHUB is proud to have sponsored WordCamps both in Seattle and Warsaw and was a presenter in Warsaw for WordCamp 2014.